zafarsk/userLoginPdfAPI/README.md

  Please run the application from CLI by using 'dotnet run' and 'dotnet watch run'

-# use below link to get the api details
+# Use below link to get the api details ('dotnet watch run' )
 this includes link, http verbs , intput and output parameters https://localhost:5001/swagger/index.html